brian-c-moore/cof/README.md

 ---

 ### Q: **Is this a pure DevOps approach?**
-**A:** While we draw inspiration from DevOps principles (especially around continuous feedback and flow), the COF isn’t strictly a “DevOps” methodology.
+**A:** While we draw inspiration from DevOps and Lean IT principles (especially around continuous feedback and flow), the COF isn’t strictly a “DevOps” or "Lean IT" solution.
 Think of it as a pragmatic set of tools and ideas that help you apply DevOps-like thinking to **operations** work items—whether or not your entire organization identifies as “DevOps.”

 ---